 Use ID Plot Export (\sim) to extract data from 1D plot groups, insert the data into the worksheet, and create an Excel plot.

-This functionality is not available for 2D and 3D plot groups, since Excel does not have a chart type that supports general 2D and 3D plots that are commonly produced in COMSOL.
+This functionality is only available for 1D plot groups, since the chart types available in Excel do not support the type of 2D and 3D plots that are commonly produced in models.

-To extract plot data, select the cell in the worksheet where you want to import the data, then click ID Plot Export (\sim) and select one of the 1D plot groups that are defined in the model.
-This opens the 1D Plot Export dialog box where you can change the settings.
+To extract plot data from the model, first select the cell in the worksheet where you want to insert the data, then click ID Plot Export (\sim) and select one of the 1D plot groups that are defined in the model.
+This opens the ID Plot Export window where you can change the settings.

-🤨 1D Plot Exp ort ? ×
+🧊 1D Plot Exp ort ? ×

 Label: 1D Plot G roup 5

 Plots

-🕒 Global 1

-Create plot t in Excel
+Create plot Plot position Range t in Excel Right ~

-Plot position Right ~

-Range •

-/

-OK Cancel
+ОК Cancel